brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/rogue.md

-_Convincing Lie (Ex_: When a rogue with this talent lies, she creates fabrications so convincing that others treat them as truth.
-When a rogue with this talent successfully uses the [Bluff](skill_dir/bluff#_bluff skill to convince someone that what she is saying is true, if that individual is questioned later about the statement or story, that person uses the rogue's [Bluff](skill_dir/bluff#_bluff skill modifier to convince the questioner, rather than his own.
-If his [Bluff](skill_dir/bluff#_bluff skill modifier is better than the rogue's, the individual can use his own modifier and gain a +2 bonus on any check to convince others of the lie.
+_Convincing Lie (Ex)_: When a rogue with this talent lies, she creates fabrications so convincing that others treat them as truth.
+When a rogue with this talent successfully uses the [Bluff](skills/bluff#_bluff) skill to convince someone that what she is saying is true, if that individual is questioned later about the statement or story, that person uses the rogue's [Bluff](skill_dir/bluff#_bluff) skill modifier to convince the questioner, rather than his own.
+If his [Bluff](skills/bluff#_bluff) skill modifier is better than the rogue's, the individual can use his own modifier and gain a +2 bonus on any check to convince others of the lie.
 This effect lasts for a number of days equal to 1/2 the rogue's level + the rogue's Charisma modifier.